mmeyer2k/dcrypt/README.md

 ```

 # Usage Notes
-1. All encryption functions and `\Dcrypt\Hash::make()` output raw binary data.
+1. All functions input/put raw binary strings.
-1. All encryption functions and `\Dcrypt\Hash::make()` accept any binary data of arbitrary length as `$input` and `$password`.
+1. All functions accept any string of arbitrary length for `$input` and `$password` type parameters.
   1. Dcrypt takes special steps to avoid frivolus concatenations of potentially large `$input` type parameters.
   1. `$password` type parameters are freqently concatentated.
 Therefore, avoid using excessively large passwords when memory is an issue.
 1. Dcrypt's block ciphers and `Hash::make()` output very space efficient blobs.
 Every bit is used to its fullest potential.
   1. Known offset + length is how the components of the cyphertexts are parsed.
 No serialization, marker bytes, encoding schemes or any other nonsense is used.
-Because of this, the output size of the block ciphers is easily predictable.
+Because of this, the output size of the block ciphers is easily predictable and is as compact as possible.
   1. The output size of `AesCbc::encrypt` on a 10 byte plaintext would be: IV (16 bytes) + SHA-256 HMAC (32 bytes) + encrypted plaintext and padding bytes (16 bytes) = 64 bytes.
 1. Dcrypt is built entirely with static functions.
 If you are using the `new` keyword on any Dcrypt classes, you are doing it wrong!